easyTree/label-generator/README.md

 A layout algorithm is a small function which receives:

--   coordinates for the top-level of the label to be rendered
+-   coordinates for the top-left of the label to be rendered
 -   the dimensions of the label
 -   drawing functions, e.g. box, text
 -   a `LabelInfo` with the information to be displayed